katunilya/moona/README.md

 ### ASGI Handlers

-This are core concepts of `mona`.
+This are core concepts of `moona`.
 Based on them entire application is just a so called `Handler` - sync or async function that takes `BaseContext` or `ContextError`and return `BaseContext` or `ContextError`.
-The simplest "Hello, World!" server written in `mona`:
+The simplest "Hello, World!" server written in `moona`:

 ```python
 import mona